Chinese frigate Xiangtan (531): Development and design

 The Type 054A carries HQ-16 medium-range air defence missiles and anti-submarine missiles in a vertical launching system (VLS) system.
 The HQ-16 has a range of up to 50 km, with superior range and engagement angles to the Type 054's HQ-7.
 The Type 054A's VLS uses a hot launch method; a shared common exhaust system is sited between the two rows of rectangular launching tubes.

 The four AK-630 close-in weapon systems (CIWS) of the Type 054 were replaced with two Type 730 CIWS on the Type 054A.
 The autonomous Type 730 provides improved reaction time against close-in threats.

 Construction and career

 Xiangtan was launched on 19 March 2015 at the China State Shipbuilding Corporation in Shanghai.
-Commissioned on 24 February 2016.
+She was commissioned on 24 February 2016.

-On 22 May 2022, the Xiangtan conducted drills in the East China Sea as a part of the Liaoning Carrier Group; and they were sighted near Miyako Island by the JMSDF.
+On 22 May 2022, the Xiangtan conducted drills in the East China Sea as a part of the Liaoning Carrier Group, and they were sighted near Miyako Island by the JMSDF.